BKinya/RickyAndMorty/README.md

 <img src="https://github.com/BKinya/RickyAndMorty/blob/main/media/state_machine.png" alt="Light switch as a state machine">

 A state machine transitions from one state to another depending on the current state and the input given.

-A state machine has three components
+It has three components:
 - State: Status of the state machine e.g. whether the light switch is on or off.
 - Events: Inputs to the state machine like pressing a button
 - Transitions: They move the state machine from one state to another when the state machine receives an event.